kortina/vscode-markdown-notes/README.md

 ### TODO

-- Add command to create file based on name in the wiki-link under the cursor
-- Add command to create new note with name + heading
 - Provide better support for ignore patterns, eg, don't complete `file.md` if it is within `ignored_dir/`
 - Should we support filename without extension, eg, assume `[[file]]` is a reference to `file.md`?
 - Should we support links to headings? eg, `file.md#heading-text`?